lealre/fastapi-testcontainer-asyncpg/docs/index.md

     class async_session_n,async_client_n,test_n fixtureStyle;
 ```

-Running the tests again, we should see that the time it took to run all the tests decreases to around 4 seconds, with a median of less than one second per test.
+Running the tests again, we should observe that the total time to run all tests decreases to around 4 seconds, with a median of less than one second per test.

 ```
 tests/test_routes.py::test_get_all_tickets_success PASSED               [ 16%]